HomeUpdated to 2025 tax year

 T2202 Tuition and Enrolment Certificate

-Regulations require that the issuers of these T-slips file them with the CRA, which is why the CRA can make them available for their auto-fill service.
+Regulations require that the issuers of these T-slips file them with the CRA, which is why the CRA is able to make them available for their auto-fill service.

 Sources of Tax Law: